ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 controller.Provider.Read(address, buffer, 0, buffer.Length, -1);
 ```

-# Tiny File System (TFS)
+## Tiny File System (TFS)

-While TinyCLR OS fully supports SD cards and USB thumb drives through native File System(FS) which is fast and standard, it also provides a Tiny File System(TFS) to access any memory storage as a file system.
-TFS is managed code, slower than FS, but works with any storage.
-All we need is, to provide a basic driver to Read, Write, and Erase these storages.
+Tiny File System(TFS) can be used to access any memory storage as a file system.
+All that is needed is a basic driver to Read, Write, and Erase these storages.

-Below is an example to that uses 16MB of builtin QSPI as file system.
+Below is an example that uses 16MB of builtin QSPI as file system.

 > [!Note]
 > This example requires the `GHIElectronics.TinyCLR.IO.TinyFileSystem`

 ```
-static void DoTestTFS()
-{
     var tfs = new TinyFileSystem(new QspiMemory());

     if (!tfs.CheckIfFormatted())